 If your business resolves issues quickly and efficiently, 95% of unhappy customers say they are open to returning to your business.
 Acknowledging the reviewer’s concerns and apologizing, and at the same time promising them improved services in the future, is a good way of handling negative reviews.
 This lets the customer know that you are listening.
 Therefore, this prompts them to stay with you.

 After addressing the customer’s concerns, ask them to remove the review or change the information.
 A customer may choose to update their review, remove it, or post a follow-up review that negates the effect of the original bad review.
 If you feel that the reviewer is only focused on maligning your image, it is best to let the issue go.
 This is one way of handling negative reviews.

-In the case of a fake or slanderous review on review platforms like Google and Yelp, you can request removal of the review.
-These websites have fraud detection guidelines and if your case happens to fall in line with them, there is a chance that the review will be taken down.
+In the case of a fake or slanderous review on review platforms like Google, you can request the removal of the review.
+These websites have fraud detection guidelines, and if your case happens to fall in line with them, there is a chance that the review will be taken down.
 Hence, you might get some relief in handling negative reviews in tricky situations such as these.

-How to deal with bad reviews – If you come across a situation where the review appears fraudulent, use the review website’s tools to flag the review.
+How to deal with bad reviews – If you encounter a situation where the review appears fraudulent, use the review website’s tools to flag the review.